Welcome to today's edition of the Rush 24-7 podcast.

 No, they're not.

-And he came to Bush's defense yesterday on Meet the Press really tearing into Tim Russert when Russert continued to portray this as the uh UAE and this company buying the ports uh and and running security, which they're not doing.
+And he came to Bush's defense yesterday on Meet the Press, really tearing into Tim Russert when Russert continued to portray this as the UAE and this company buying the ports and running security, which they're not doing.

-The American will interests, uh, government interests mostly will continue to own the uh the ports.
+American interests, government interests mostly, will continue to own the ports.

-We don't have a lot of allies in the Arab world, and Williams responds.
+We don't have a lot of allies in the Arab world.

-Who are the first spearmongers in terms of American politics around here?
+Who are the first fearmongers in terms of American politics around here?

 I would say the Republicans and the Bush administration.

-It's just that the fear mongering has now changed because the people on on the con in the Congress are worried about their midterm elections.
+It's just that the fearmongering has now changed because the people in the Congress are worried about their midterm elections.

 And he's right about this.

-The Democrats are st their their opposition to this is not principled, as we discussed last week.
+The Democrats are their opposition to this is not principled, as we discussed last week.

-Their opposition is purely political, and it's it's the uh latest effort that they uh latest opportunity that they think they have to take Bush out, uh, which is their seems to be their their primary interest.
+Their opposition is purely political, and it's the latest effort that they, latest opportunity that they think they have to take Bush out, which seems to be their primary interest.

-I was reading somewhere today where uh basically it was a story that that uh Bush is unpopular in this state in that state, and that's I'm finished reading this and I said, Yep, I guess I can't, I guess I gotta renounce my support for Bush in a two thousand eight election.
+I was reading somewhere today where basically it was a story that Bush is unpopular in this state and that state.

 He's not on the ballot.

-Now I know that this this business of of uh trying to go after Bush is is is aimed as the two thousand six elections, but uh it it's it's still is just nothing new from the Democrats.
+Now, I know that this business of trying to go after Bush is aimed at the 2006 elections, but it still is just nothing new from the Democrats.

 Their opposition to this is based purely on demagoguing the whole thing.

-Out there saying that they're going to be in charge of port security and blood money and tainted uh tainted uh what men, dangerous men tainted blood money and this sort of thing.
+Out there saying that they're going to be in charge of port security and blood money and tainted men, dangerous men, tainted blood money and this sort of thing.

-Uh, and it is this, that the Democrats have gone as long as far as they can.
+But I think I sort of have an idea, and it is this: that the Democrats have gone as far as they can.

-Uh, politically, that's you know, that's that's uh one foot over the cliff again, which seems to be the constant position the Democrats uh put themselves in.
+Now, politically, that's one foot over the cliff again, which seems to be the constant position the Democrats put themselves in.

-I'm gonna take some phone calls on this before we move on to uh other exciting issues uh that are out there in the stack of stuff today.
+I'm going to take some phone calls on this before we move on to other exciting issues that are out there in the stack of stuff today.

-So if you're on hold, hang tough, we'll be to you in a mere moment.
+So if you're on hold, Hang Tough will be to you in a mere moment.

-This is the award winning thrill packed, ever exciting Rush Limbaugh program.
+This is the award-winning Thrill Pact Ever Exciting Rush Limbaugh program.

 Sit tight, won't be long.